daandouwe/Machine-Translation-with-CRFs/README.md

 ## Some notes on the types of parses

-Let's train with *three types of parses*:
+Let's train with *three types of parses*: small sentences of length 10, with only 2 translations (plus `-EPS`, so 3); small sentences of length 10, with only 4 translations (plus `-EPS`, so 5); long sentences of length 15, with only 2 translations (plus `-EPS`, so 3).
+For now we put `max_sents=20000`.
+These will make interesting comparisons.

 * `ch_en, en_ch, _, _ = translations(path='data/lexicon', k=3, null=3, remove_punct=True)`
 `corpus = read_data(max_sents=20000)`